byrn-baker/nautobot-plugin-topology-views/README.md

 ### Coordinates and Coordinate Groups

-Netbox Topology Views stores the position of the devices.
+Nautobot Topology Views stores the position of the devices.
 In order to allow different representations for the topology, Coordinate Groups are supported.

 > Please read the "Configure" chapter to set the `allow_coordinates_saving` option to True.
 You might also set the `always_save_coordinates` option to True.

 Navigate to "Coordinate Groups" in the menu and create as many groups as you like.
 You can select a group later in the filter pane in order to show icon positions according to this group (see chapter "Use").
 You can also omit creating a group if you don't need this feature.
-Netbox Topology Views automatically creates a group named "default" for you and stores all coordinates in this group, even if you do not select a group in the filter.
+Nautobot Topology Views automatically creates a group named "default" for you and stores all coordinates in this group, even if you do not select a group in the filter.

 By default, the position of the devices are calculated with a physics engine.
 As soon as a device icon is dragged to another location, its position is saved and excluded from the calculation by the physics engine.
 All saved coordinates can be viewed and edited under the menu item "Coordinates".